bewaretony/Arco/README.md

 ```
 Change YOURTOKENHERE to a token from the [Discord developer site](https://discordapp.com/developers).

 Change YOURIDHERE to your user ID (or the user ID of your bot admin).
-Arco will only respond to '$' commands issued by a user with a matching ID.
+Incognita will only respond to '$' commands issued by a user with a matching ID.

 ## Execution
-To run Arco, execute ```nodemon``` in its directory.
+To run Incognita, execute ```nodemon``` in its directory.